 What do the categories of the Pyramid Model mean?

-Yellow Band / Bottom Level: The Nebraska Core Compentencies for Early Childhood Professionals allows staff and administrators an opportunity to assess and identify skill levels that are needed for working effectively with young children.
+Yellow Tier / Bottom Level: The Nebraska Core Compentencies for Early Childhood Professionals allows staff and administrators an opportunity to assess and identify skill levels that are needed for working effectively with young children.
 The document is a tool that can be used in planning and tracking professional development.
 In addition, the Nebraska Early Learning Guidelines are available to describe what children need to learn and be able to do and how adults can support that learning.
 Staff not only attend training but need to be part of a system that ensures implementation of what they have learned.
 An effective worker collaborates with co-workers, parents, and others for the good of the child.
 There is shared decision making about practices, procedures, and individual child planning.

-Blue Band / 2nd from the Bottom Level: At this level we find positive, nurturing, and responsive relationships and a supportive environment.
+Blue Tier / 2nd from the Bottom Level: At this level we find positive, nurturing, and responsive relationships and a supportive environment.
 These relationships are a central component in children's social, emotional, and cognitive development.
 With the advancement of brain research, research studies, and technology advancements we have learned that early experiences correlate to later successes and failures as adults.
 Providing positive emotional and social support to young children helps them learn the skills needed to function well with others.
 Early relationships as well as parenting and care giving behaviors impact peer relationships that children develop both in and out of educational settings.
 Positive early relationships also link to later social adjustments and social competence with peers.

 The physical environment is another strategy to promote positive social and emotional development and competence.
 The classroom design promotes social interactions and participation in activities that provide developmental opportunities.
 Children are more comfortable when they have consistent, simple, positively stated rules to follow.
 These rules help them to demonstrate positive social and emotional behaviors and avoid using inappropriate behavior to meet their needs.
 These rules need to be taught and practiced as part of the daily routine